bhumikabiyani/showmaxAndroid/README.md

 Project Structure

 * java/ - APK decompiled to Java.
 Not guaranteed to be buildable.
-* smali/ - APK decompiled to Smale.
+* smali/ - APK decompiled to Smali.
 Should be buildable.